 Getting Treatment For Psychological Dependence

-You may start your treatment with detox, which will help alleviate your withdrawal symptoms.
-From there, you may move into treatment that addresses the underlying causes of your substance use, which is the psychological side of your addiction.
-Treatment may include:
+While you may start your treatment with detox alleviating your withdrawal symptoms, you may move into treatment addressing the underlying causes of your substance use including:

 - Residential addiction treatment program